jason-ng3/market-data-cli/README.md

   - `git clone https://github.com/jason-ng3/market-data-cli.git`
 2. Navigate to the root of each project directory and install dependencies:
   - `npm install`
 3. Add MongoDB Atlas URI and CoinMarketCap API key to an `.env` file in the `market-data-app/server` directory.
-Since OHLCV data from CoinMarketCap requires a paid plan, I used their test API key (indicated below) and test domain (sandbox-api.coinmarketcap.com).
+Since OHLCV data from CoinMarketCap requires a paid plan, I used their test API key (indicated below) and test domain (sandbox-api.coinmarketcap.com). sFox and Derabit currently do not require API keys for their public endpoints.
   - `COINMARKETCAP_API_KEY=b54bcf4d-1bca-4e8e-9a24-22ff2c3d462c`
   - `MONGODB_URI=mongodb+srv://<username>:<password>@<cluster>.<cluster-shard>.mongodb.net/<database>?retryWrites=true&w=majority`
-4. To run a command for fetching from CoinMarketCap for a crypto pair:
+4. To run a command for fetching/writing data for a crypto pair:
   - `npm run cli -- -v CoinMarketCap -p <BTC/USD>`
+  - `npm run cli -- -v derabit -p BTC_USDC-PERPETUAL -s 1704012800000 -e 1704099199000 -i 3`
+  - `npm run cli -- -v sfox -p btcusd -s 1657217002 -e 1665165809 -i 86400`

+  Note: I do not do any input validation.
+The program currently assumes the user imput's paramaters are in the correct format.

 ## Design
 1. I wrote the CLI tool in TypeScript and used the commander npm package to create the CLI interface.